mattaddy/barista/README.md

 #### Event Aggregator

-Oftem times two components need to communicate with each other.
+Often times two components need to communicate with each other.
 For example, we might have a component that is responsible for handling the draggable area of a drag-and-drop, while another component handles the droppable area.
 To do this, we can `trigger` and `bind` to events by using the `App.vent` object.

 ```
 App.vent.bind 'someEvent', @myHandlingFunction